sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Finding Bad Characters.md

 We can deter

 - Navigate to https://github.com/cytopia/badchars
-- Open our last python script used in [[Overwriting the EIP]] and paste bad chars from the GitHub link into it
+- Open our last python script used in [[Overwriting the EIP]] and paste bad chars from the GitHub link into it , also make a little modification as we can see down below

 ![](https://i.imgur.com/4OKCs9D.png)